JacekDubikowski/build-your-own-framework/readme.md

 1. Our processor will extend the provided *AbstractProcessor* instead of doing full implementation of *Processor interface.

+The [actual implementation](/framework/src/main/java/io/jd/framework/processor/BeanProcessor.java) differs from what you are seeing.
+Don't worry, it will be used to full extend in the next **part** of the article.
+The simplified version shown here is enough to do the actual DI work.

 ##### Step 2 - add annotations!?

 ```java